RodBennett/MERN-project-tracker/README.md

 # ⌅ MERN Stack Project Manager

 ## Overview
-This MERN stack practice app uses a Graphql database for companies to stay on track with various projects.
+This MERN stack practice app uses a Graphql API for companies to stay on track with various projects.
 It was created alongside Traversy Media's YouTube video which can be viewed here: https://www.youtube.com/watch?v=BcLNfwF04Kw&t=2516s

 ## Technologies Used